 Staying overnight at the ice hotel is for hardy people who don't mind foregoing the comforts of a conventional hotel for the experience of sleeping in an upscale igloo.
-After a drink in the ice bar and a soak in the outdoor hot tub (however, not hot enough to warm us up), we moved to the sauna (thankfully, hot).
-Upon bedtime, we followed exactly the instructions as laid out earlier by Ice Hotel staff.
-I got into my sleeping bag, warm and dry and enjoyed 3 or 4 hrs of sound sleep; after this, even my -30°C North Face sleeping bag couldn't save me from the chill of the Quebec night and I arose cold and miserable.
+After a drink in the ice bar and a soak in the outdoor hot tub (however, not hot enough to warm up), you can hit the sauna (thankfully, hot).
+Upon bedtime, follow the instructions as laid out earlier by Ice Hotel staff: snuggle into a sleeping bag—which is laid out on a bed of solid ice with a wooden boxspring and mattress set on top—and enjoy a few hours of sound sleep.
+Some people wake up at night during the coldest hours and may not get the best rest.

-A heated structure adjacent to the outdoor hot tubs and sauna has electricity, male / female changerooms, flush toilets, hairdryers and lockers.
+A heated structure adjacent to the outdoor hot tubs and sauna has electricity, male / female changing rooms, flush toilets, hairdryers, and lockers.

-Meals - if they are included in your package - are served just up the road at the Auberge Duchesnay.
-The meals we had there were excellent.
+If meals are included in your package, they'll be served just up the road at the Auberge Duchesnay.

-How Should I Prepare for Staying at the Ice Hotel?
+How to Prepare for Staying at the Ice Hotel

 Promotions and packages vary in price and in what they include.
-Overnight stays include an Ice Bar cocktail, access to the *hot* tubs (not too hot the night we were there!) and sauna, gear to sleep in the Ice Hotel rooms (thermal sleeping bag and camping pillow) plus instructions on how to stay warm, and hot morning beverage.
-Many promotions also offer a hot breakfast at the Auberge Duchesnay, just a 3-minute walk up the road.
+Overnight stays include an Ice Bar cocktail, access to the hot tubs and sauna, gear to sleep in the Ice Hotel rooms (thermal sleeping bag and camping pillow) plus instructions on how to stay warm, and a hot morning beverage.
+Many promotions also offer a hot breakfast at the Auberge Duchesnay, just a three-minute walk up the road.